Jacobventer/Mental-Health-in-Technology/README.md

-#Sample Visualization:
+*Sample Visualization:*

-t-SNE Visualization of Menatl Health Survey
+t-SNE Visualization of Menatl Health Survey:
 It highlights natural clusters in the dataset, showing how participants group based on their mental health responses. t-SNE is especially useful for uncovering nonlinear patterns that are not easily detected by linear methods like PCA.
 ![t-SNE Visualization of mental health survey)](https://github.com/Jacobventer/Mental-Health-in-Technology/blob/main/Figures/t-SNE%20Visualization%20of%20Mental%20Health%20Survey%20Responses.png)